 Cancelling orders is never looked well upon.
 It can cause problems for companies when people cancel orders and they end up with too many figures.
 Some companies don't allow orders to be cancelled at all.
 In that case, the only way to not get your order is if you fail to make the payment in time.
 That is considered the same as cancelling an order.
 To prevent people from making too many cancellations and failing to make payments, companies will delete people's accounts for doing these things and not allow them to buy from the website again.
 Some may even go so far as to block people from being able to access the website.
 It varies from company to company how many cancellations or missed payments are allowable.
 If ordering from the Good Smile website, they do not allow cancellations and will block someone from buying from the website after missing only one payment.
 It's advisable to only order figures that you know you want and will have the money to pay for.

 There are countless figure manufacturers, but a couple of the most notable ones that tend to have the best quality are Alter and Good Smile Company.
+Alter is widely thought of as the best in quality that you can get.
+There's a running joke that Alter means "later" because they always delay figure release dates.

 The best place to go for information about figure collecting.
 You can manage the figures you own and easily keep track of the ones you want.
 It includes a complete database of figures with user submitted information, pictures, and comments.
 The database also includes countless other merchandise items.
 Users will occasionally point out where a figure is up for sale, or a sale at a particular website may be directly stated on a figure's page.
 Figures can be bought directly through other users that may be more expensive or unavailable elsewhere.
 If you have any questions or problems, the community is always happy to help out.
+It's necessary to note that there have been severe changes made to the website that have greatly decreased the appearance and functionality.

 There are several websites that sell figures.
 Here are links to some of them.
 Some sell items besides figures.